Difference Between ROE and ROA

 Two crucial parameters for analyzing a business are the Interpet ROEInterpet ROEReturn on Equity (ROE) represents financial performance of a company.
 It is calculated as the net income divided by the shareholders equity.
 ROE signifies the efficiency in which the company is using assets to make profit. and return on assets (ROAROAReturn on assets (ROA) is the ratio between net income, representing the amount of financial and operational income a company has, and total average assets.
 The arithmetic average of total assets a company holds analyses how much returns a company is producing on the total investment made.).

 Return on equity and Return on assets these ratios are known as profitability ratios, as they indicate the level of profit generated by a business.

 What is ROE?

 Return on equity measures how much a business earns with respect to the amount of equity put in the business.
-Return on equity is a ratio which is calculated with net income as the numerator and total equity as the denominator.
+Return on equity is a ratio that is calculated with net income as the numerator and total equity as the denominator.

-- Net income is an income statement item and total equity comes from the balance sheet, that’s why for calculating the ratio the average of equity is considered.
+- Net income is an income statement item, and total equity comes from the balance sheet; that’s why for calculating the ratio, the average of equity is considered.

-- Return on equity is also popularly calculated using DuPont analysis.
-DuPont analysis is the combination of three ratios which helps in identifying which parameter is resulting in the increase or decrease of ROE.
+- Return on equity is also popularly calculated using the DuPont formulaDuPont FormulaDuPont formula determines the return on equity (ROE), depicting the efficient utilization of shareholders' capital into the business for generating revenue.
+The formula is "Return on Equity (ROE) = Profit Margin * Total Asset Turnover * Leverage Factor"..
+DuPont analysis is the combination of three ratios, which helps in identifying which parameter is resulting in the increase or decrease of ROE.